AdobeDocs/adobeio-console/services.md

 # Services overview

 After creating a project, it is time to begin adding services.
-These services include accessing Adobe APIs, adding events, and enabling runtime.
+These services include accessing Adobe APIs, adding events, and enabling Runtime.

 > **Note:** If you are looking to build an XD Plugin, please visit the [plugins overview](plugin-project.md) for a complete guide to creating, updating, and distributing plugins.